BLACK WOMEN ARE KILLED BY POLICE TOO

 Over the past five years, the #SayHerName campaign has expanded and increased its focus on direct advocacy.
 Since 2015, AAPF has hosted its annual #SayHerName Mothers Weekend in New York City, bringing together a group of mothers who have lost their daughters to police violence.
 The weekends served as a chance to learn more about the specific needs of the family members of Black women who are victims of racist state violence, and provide a space where these mothers can begin to construct a community of support and a network for activism.

-The work of #SayHerName continues.
-Including Black women and girls in this discourse sends the powerful message that indeed all Black lives matter.
+Including Black women and girls in police violence and gender violence discourses sends the powerful message that indeed all Black lives matter.
 If our collective outrage around cases of police violence is meant to serve as a warning to the state that its agents cannot kill without consequence, our silence around the cases of Black women and girls sends the message that certain deaths do not merit repercussions.
 Please join us in our efforts to advance a gender-inclusive narrative in the movement for Black lives.